 Letters of Recommendation

-Recommenders should know the applicant well in an academic context.
+It’s ideal for recommenders to know the applicant well in an academic context.
 Senior faculty have the potential to write the strongest letters because these faculty are able to compare candidates to their peers over time (it is difficult for graduate students to write letters of equivalent strength).
 These letters should support the application by offering detailed commentary about the applicant’s academic achievements and potential for research.
-It is therefore essential that students who are bound for graduate school get to know faculty in their discipline.
+It is extremely helpful for students who are interested in graduate school to get to know faculty in their discipline.

-Make an appointment with a potential recommender by e-mail or telephone for the purpose of discussing a possible letter of recommendation.
-At a minimum, provide one month’s notice before the deadline, and remember that many faculty are away during the summer.
+Make an appointment with a potential recommender by e-mail or Zoom for the purpose of discussing a possible letter of recommendation.
+At a minimum, provide one month’s notice before the deadline, and remember that many faculty may be less available during the summer.
 If faculty agree to write for you, you may have to remind them as your deadline draws near.
 Give potential writers a polite way to decline if they are unable to write the kind of letter that is needed.

 Confidentiality and Letters of Recommendation